 7. Pacific Beach

-We now move immediately to the north of Mission Bay, where you will find the neighbourhood of Pacific Beach.
-Once a vibrant surfing town, full of youngsters and students, it has gradually developed a reputation as a more affluent area, with generally older residents.
+Once a vibrant surfing town, full of youngsters and students, Pacific Beach has gradually developed a reputation as a more affluent area, with generally older residents.

 Its beach stretches for over 3 miles, boasting beautiful golden sands and enough space that it never seems to get too busy, even at the more popular times of year.
 A boardwalk known as Ocean Boulevard stretches alongside it, filled with shops, bars, restaurants and hotels.
 It is filled daily by people walking, cycling, skating, rollerblading and shopping, creating a vibrant and inviting atmosphere for all to enjoy.